CodeMeetsDesign/Img-Resize/readme.md

 **sharpen:** Setting this to 'no' will cause images to be sharpened after they are resized
 **urldecode:** Setting to 'no' will disable decoding of the src url
-**handle_retina:** Set to 'no' to disable
+**handle_retina:** Set to 'no' to disable **optimize:** Set to 'yes' to enable image optimization.
+Default is 'no'

 **These should only be set if you know what you are doing**
 **base\_url:** URL to where your images are stored, default is your base_url